 Housing costs in Honokaa are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Honokaa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Honokaa is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Honokaa is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Honokaa who work in maintenance occupations (14.00%), management occupations (11.33%), and office and administrative support (10.86%).

-Honokaa is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Honokaa is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The education level of Honokaa citizens is a little higher than the average for US cities and towns: 21.91% of adults in Honokaa have at least a bachelor's degree.
+The citizens of Honokaa are slightly better educated than the national average of 21.84% for all cities and towns, with 21.91% of adults in Honokaa having a bachelor's degree or advanced degree.

 The per capita income in Honokaa in 2022 was $28,258, which is low income relative to Hawaii, and lower middle income relative to the rest of the US.
 This equates to an annual income of $113,032 for a family of four.
 However, Honokaa contains both very wealthy and poor people as well.